 Where appropriate, Kovitz will recommend to a client or prospect to rollover or transfer retirement funds to Kovitz.
 There is no fee to perform this action, but this is a conflict as Kovitz will receive additional compensation from the assets that are investment with the Firm.
+When Kovitz recommends a rollover of Retirement Assets into an IRA or Roth IRA, the firm believes that, despite the fees the client will pay for professional management services, the client will benefit from customized investment advice tailored to the individual needs of each client, after assessing and taking into account all of that client's investment assets.
 Kovitz follows the requirements of the Department of Labor's prohibited transaction exemption 2020-02 to proceed with these recommendations.